|Personal Allowance (PA)*||£12,570||£12,570|

 Corporation tax is due 9 months and 1 day from the end of the accounting period, unless a ‘large’ company paying by quarterly instalments.

-Non-resident CGT return is due within 30 days of completion of sale of UK land and buildings by a non-resident and of sale of UK residential property with a tax liability by a UK resident.
+*A CGT return is due within 60 days of completion of sale of UK land and buildings by a non-resident and of sale of UK residential property with a tax liability by a UK resident.
 Any CGT payable is also due within 60 days.back to top

 |National Minimum Wage